 If leaders hope to respond and adapt to change appropriately, they need to practice navigating ambiguous circumstances with the ability to stay calm, think strategically, consider others, and take bold action.
-Luckily, play provides a compelling opportunity to practice these skills.
+Luckily, engaging in play at work provides a compelling opportunity to practice these skills.

 Our research on the impact of playful learning has shown that play prepares leaders to successfully adapt to change in 3 ways: